 Until the draft law is passed, there are no special conditions to respect in order to start a cryptocurrency business in India.
 No matter if you are a local or foreign entrepreneur, you must first comply with the 2013 Companies Law.
 Apart from this, in light of paying the taxes applied to VDAs, you must also complete several formalities, among which:

-Apart from these, applying for the crypto license in India may become mandatory for certain activities, such as the issuance and trading of various VDAs.
+Apart from these, applying for a crypto license in India may become mandatory for certain activities, such as the issuance and trading of various VDAs.

 If you want to know more about how to form a company in India, feel free to address our local consultants.